 Replacing a garage door not only improves curb appeal, but a spiffy garage door generates some of the highest return-on-investment (ROI) numbers when it comes to recouping the cost at resale.

-A new and well-insulated garage door can maintain temperatures between 10-20 degrees warmer in winter and cooler in the summers.
+A new and well-insulated garage door can maintain temperatures between 10-20 degrees warmer in winter and cooler in the summer.
 With an attached garage, this temperature advantage can translate into keeping rooms above and next to the garage more comfortable year-round.
-That’s money saved in energy bills, and which buyer wouldn’t like that?
+That’s money saved on energy bills, and which buyer wouldn’t like that?